Jeremiah-Rojas/compromised-admin/README.md

 ---

 ## IoC Discovery Plan:
-1. Check SecurityEvent for any signs of brute force attempts
+1. Check DeviceLogonEvents for any signs of brute force attempts
 2. Check DeviceFileEvents for any signs file installations and/or file deletions
 3. Check DeviceProcessEvents for any signs powershell usage